TomSchimansky/CustomTkinter/Readme.md

 ![](documentation_images/simple_button_test.png)

 ### Use custom colors and shapes:
-If you dont specify any colors, customtkinter uses the standard blue color in the light theme.
+If you don't specify any colors, customtkinter uses the standard blue color theme in the light mode.
-You can change the color theme to dark by calling
+You can change the color mode to dark by calling
 ```customtkinter.set_appearance_mode("Dark")```.
 If you specify custom colors for CustomTkinter elements, the you can either use a
 tuple in the form: (light_color, dark_color).
 Or you can set a single color